Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-I-Summative-Assignment-1/README.md

 Code & Documentation for Simple Equation GUI Application.
 Created by Tomasz.

 ## Overview
-The simple equation GUI application is a simple and interactive Tkinter gui maths game designed to help users practice simple equations.
-The app presents a grid of 9 questions that can be selected and give 9 multiple choice potential answers to chose from.
-Instant feedback is given for the answers and correct answers are tracked bu the GUI.
+The simple equation GUI application is a simple and interactive Tkinter GUI maths game designed to help users practice simple equations.
+The app presents a grid of 9 questions that can be selected and gives 9 potential answers to choose from.
+Instant feedback is given for the answers, and correct answers are tracked by the GUI.

+<details closed><summary>User Documentation 🧑‍💻</summary>

 ---

-<details closed><summary>User Documentation 🧑‍💻</summary>

 ## User Documentation
 This is a simple equation GUI application used to practice simple maths.

 ### Features
 The app contains the following features:
-- Displays 9 simple equasions.
+- Displays 9 simple equations.
 - Each question has 9 possible choices.
 - Click the question to open the answer screen.
 - Question buttons update to labels when answered.
-- Score is tracked by the GUI
+- The GUI tracks score
-- Theres a reset button to reset the questions and the score.
+- There's a reset button to reset the questions and the score.

 ---